-Users of Qrafter and Qrafter Pro can protect QR code contents with password-based encryption.
+Users of Qrafter and Qrafter Pro can protect QR Code contents with password-based encryption.
 To enable this feature, tap the Encrypt button on the scan results screen.
+You can also create encrypted QR Codes directly from the free online QR Code Generator.

 Encryption Evolution